[Feature] Kosmos-2558: Russia's killer satellite that could trigger Article 5

 "If there was ever a war in space using kinetic weapons on a large scale, it would make space so full of debris that it would be impossible to use for any satellites at all," Hendrickx said.

-And while Western allies would be wary of collateral damage to their own, or Chinese and Indian, satellites, Russia has a track record of irresponsible behaviour in the night skies.
+And while Western allies would be wary of collateral damage to their own satellites, or to Chinese and Indian ones, Russia has a track record of irresponsible behaviour in the sky.

 "Russian space debris is also a threat as Russia thus far has not removed from orbit its dozens of defunct satellites that now constitute space junk.
-This requires Nato countries to pay increasing attention to repositioning their own satellites periodically to avoid collisions," Shea, the former Nato official, said, although some other space powers are guilty of the same.
+This requires Nato countries to pay increasing attention to repositioning their own satellites periodically to avoid collisions," Shea, the former Nato official, said, even though some other space powers are guilty of similar neglect.

 Nato's defensive options include "hardening satellites against debris and lasers (with shields) and making satellites more manoeuvrable," he said.

-And in any case, no single Russian attack could shut down Western GPS or telecommunications services, he noted.
+And in any case, no single Russian attack could shut down Western surveillance, GPS, or telecommunications systems, he noted.

 "Allies and the EU are also deploying their satellites in constellations so that if one is taken out the system can quickly be reconfigured to maintain connectivity," Shea said.